Wild orbits and generalised singularity modules: stratifications and quantisation: Lie-algebraic setup (II)

-with tacit restriction of the action on the left-hand side---from the affine Lie algebra to the loop algebra.

-Indeed, the canonical generator $\ket 0 \ceqq v_{\lambda,\kappa}$ satisfies the two properties in the statement of Lem.~\ref{lem:induction_from_submodule}, essentially because the affine Verma modules are originally defined by extension of scalars from a Lie subalgebra of $\mf g \llb z \rrb \ops \mb C K$.
-See \S~\ref{sec:from_finite_to_loop_algebra_wild} for the wild analogue.
+with tacit restriction of the action on the left-hand side.
+Indeed, the canonical generator $v \ceqq v_{\lambda,\kappa}$ satisfies the two properties in the statement of Lem.~\ref{lem:induction_from_submodule}, essentially because the affine Verma modules are originally defined by extension of scalars from a Lie subalgebra of $\mf g \llb z \rrb \ops \mb C K$ (cf.~\S~\ref{sec:from_finite_to_loop_algebra_wild} for the wild analogue).

-\begin{rema} Explicitly one has
+\begin{rema} Explicitly, one has

 where